GalleyBytes/Tf3/README.md

 ### Debug With `tfo` CLI

-Terraform is great, but every now and then, a module takes a turn for the worse and the workflow fails.
-When this happens, a terraform workflow will need to be "debugged."
+Terraform/OpenTofu is great, but every now and then, a module takes a turn for the worse and the workflow fails.
+When this happens, a tf workflow will need to be "debugged."

-Fortunately, the `tfo` cli (https://github.com/isaaguilar/tf3-cli) can be used to start a debug pod which is connected directly to the same terraform session the workflow runs.
+Fortunately, the `tfo` cli (https://github.com/isaaguilar/tf3-cli) can be used to start a debug pod which is connected directly to the same tf session the workflow runs.
 It does so by reading the TFO resource and generates a pod with the same environment vars, ConfigMaps, Secrets, and ServiceAccount as a regular workflow pod.
 Then it drops the user in a shell directly in the main module.

 ```bash
 tfo debug my-tfo-resource --namespace default